dumbie/CtrlUI/Readme.txt

 | Installation Instructions
 1) Extract the CtrlUI folder to any directory you want on your computer.
 2) Make sure that you have installed all the requirements listed below.
-3) Launch CtrlUI.exe and setup a few basic apps in the welcome screen*
+3) Launch CtrlUI Admin and setup a few basic apps in the welcome screen.
 4) Enjoy using your new controller friendly based user interface.
-* For the best experience please use CtrlUI-Admin.exe

 | Uninstallation Instructions
 1) Run the Driver Installer and click on "Uninstall drivers"